carbonplan/notebooks/README.md

 ![CI](https://github.com/carbonplan/notebooks/workflows/CI/badge.svg)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/carbonplan/notebooks/master)

 This repository includes Jupyter notebooks and other utilities for sharing our analysis and research.

-There's not much right now!
+There's not much here right now!
 But we'll be adding a lot here over time, as we develop our models and datasets on carbon removal projects and technologies.

 ## license